The bridges that connect Brooklyn and Manhattan don't have enough space to maintain physical distance.

 Adding bike lanes also helps pedestrians by creating more space for both users and reducing points of conflict between both groups trying to access narrow space on the bridge.
 Expanding pedestrian space to include existing bicycle spaces will also make it possible to maintain physical distance while crossing, and more pedestrians will be able to safely cross the bridges.

-Don’t the Manhattan and Williamsburg Bridges already have bike lanes?
+Don't the Brooklyn, Manhattan, and Williamsburg Bridges already have bike lanes?

 The existing bike paths on these bridges are not wide enough for substantial numbers of cyclists and pedestrians to use safely.
-At their narrowest sections, the two-way path on the Manhattan Bridge is only 6.5 feet wide, and the two-way path on the Williamsburg Bridge is only 11 feet wide.
+At their narrowest sections, the new two-way path on the Brooklyn Bridge is 8 feet wide, the two-way path on the Manhattan Bridge is only 6.5 feet wide, and the two-way path on the Williamsburg Bridge is only 11 feet wide.

 How would this impact the neighborhoods around the bridges?